-SHEIN started with wedding dress when it’s still called SheInside.
+SHEIN started with wedding dresses when it was still called SheInside.
 Back then wedding dresses were the second most in-demand product in the cross-border trade.
-SHEIN was trying to copy the success of Lightinthebox, a company which made a huge profit out of wedding dress arbitrage.
+SHEIN was trying to copy the success of Lightinthebox, a company that made a huge profit out of wedding dress arbitrage.
 Alongside wedding dresses, SHEIN was also selling women’s fashion, which later became the key to its success.

 From a small wedding dress maker, SHEIN has grown into a big deal.
 It’s winning global real-time fashion.
 But that’s just the beginning.

 We all know Zara and H&M pioneered the “fast fashion” era in the 1990s, a highly profitable business model based on replicating catwalk trends and high-fashion designs and mass-producing them at low cost.
 However, with the popularity of online shopping, and the optimization of algorithms, traditional fast fashion has lost its competitiveness, replaced by new real-time fashion.

 Real-time fashion scouring the internet algorithmically to pull out fashion trends.
 As one of Google’s largest China-based customers, SHEIN has access to Google’s Trend Finder product, which allows for real-time granular tracking of clothing-related search terms across various countries.

 Combining that with SHEIN’s huge volume of first-hand data through its app from all over the world and their teams that scour competitors’ sites, SHEIN is enabled to understand what exact clothes consumers want currently better than anyone.